rickzhang716/rickzhang716/README.md

-- 👋 Hi, I’m Rick Zhang, former software dev at [Tweepsmap](https://tweepsmap.com/) and a second year Software Engineering Student at the University of Waterloo.
+- 👋 Hi, I’m Rick Zhang, software dev at [Fortinet](https://www.fortinet.com/) and a second year Software Engineering Student at the University of Waterloo.
--  I’m not sure what I'd like to specialize in, but I'm interested in trying different aspects of software engineering!
+-  I’m interested in all kinds of backend development, from NLP to networking.
 -  Feel free to contact me at rz6zhang@uwaterloo.ca